-Before we learn how to eat Cherimoya, please take a moment to appreciate the beauty of this fruit.
+Before we learn how to eat Cherimoya fruit, please take a moment to appreciate its beauty.
 Don’t you think the pattern on the outside looks like fish scales?
 So cool.

 -On their own — Simply eating them with a spoon, as shown above, is delectable!